JakeSteam/blog-programming/_posts/2023-02-01-adding-new-social-media-link-to-minima.md

 ---
-title: How to add a new social media link to Minima 2.5.1 or latest
+title: How to add a new social media link to Minima 2.5.1 and latest unreleased version (3.0.0)
 author: Jake Lee
 layout: post
 image: /assets/images/2023/minima-header.png